ksyasuda/Sudasong/README.md

-# Sudacode Get Song Script
+# Sudasong - For Songs and Album Artwork

 Python script to download songs and album covers using `youtube-dl` and `dunst` for notifications.